joshi-jyoti/CLI-Login-System-with-2FA/README.md

 A secure, interactive command-line login system written in Go.
 It supports user registration, username/password authentication, optional TOTP-based two-factor authentication (compatible with Google Authenticator, Authy, etc.), account lockout after repeated failed attempts, and configurable session timeouts — all backed by a SQLite database that persists across Docker container restarts.

-This project fulfills all the objectives for the "Containerized CLI Login System" assignment.

 ## Features